FA22 Applications are being accepted at this time,

 Is there any recording of the Cell and Molecular Biology (CMB) program and admission questions from a virtual session?

 - Yes, you can watch the Virtual CMB Informational Session from Wednesday, August 25, 2021.

 Is there someone I can contact with Cell and Molecular Biology (CMB) program and admission questions?

 - You are encouraged to navigate through our website but you can also contact us.

 - Phone: (970)491-0241.
 At this time, email is the best method for contact due to working remotely.

 - Physical Address: Room 220 Student Services Building, Colorado State University.
-In person visits have been temporarily terminated due to COVID-19
+In person visits are available by appointment only, until August 23, 2021.

 PhD vs. Masters, What’s the difference?